Xevion/undefined.behavio.rs/src/content/blog/painting-images-with-ipv6.md

 pixel on a canvas every 5 minutes.

-The difference between [/r/place][place-reddit] and [Place: IPv6][place-v6] is that the latter uses a human-accessible user interface for selecting colors and placing pixels, while the other uses IPv6 addresses.
+The difference between [/r/place][place-reddit] and [Place: IPv6][place-v6] is that the latter uses a human-accessible user interface for selecting colors and placing pixels (communicating over HTTP websockets, traditionally), while the other uses IPv6 addresses.

 Hold on - you might be thinking, _"Don't you mean a REST API?
 Or at least an HTTP webserver?
 Or even a TCP/UDP socket?"_.

-None of that, it's not just a normal server accessible by IPv6 exclusively - it's an IPv6 address range booked specifically for the purpose of receiving R, G, B, X and Y arguments.
+None of that; it's **not** just a normal server accessible over IPv6 exclusively - it's an IPv6 address range booked specifically for the purpose of receiving R, G, B, X and Y arguments.

 ## How does it work?